Timothy Chung, Assistant Director (Criminal Investigations)

 In 2008, Lt.
 Colonel Chung was promoted to the rank of Major, formerly known as Commander, and oversaw the Gang Enforcement Bureau which comprised the statewide multi-agency Gang and Immigration Intelligence Team Enforcement Mission (GIITEM).
 He then served as Chief of Staff/Executive Officer for the Technical Services Division from 2009 to 2011.
 From 2011 and until his promotion to Lieutenant Colonel, he worked within the Director’s Office and oversaw the Management Services Bureau.

 Lt.
 Colonel Chung has had many accomplishments, received numerous awards, and served on numerous work groups at the Department.
 He earned his Certified Public Manager national certification from Arizona State University and is a graduate of Northwestern University’s School of Police Staff and Command, and the International Association of Chiefs of Police Leadership in Police Organizations.
-He holds a Bachelor of Science degree in Occupational Education from Wayland Baptist University and is actively pursuing his Masters in Public Administration, specializing in Government Administration, at Wayland Baptist University.
+He holds an Associate in Applied Science in Law Enforcement Technology, a Bachelor of Science in Occupational Education, majoring in Human Services, and achieved his Masters in Public Administration, specializing in Government Administration, in May 2013.

 Lt.
 Colonel Chung serves as a member of the Arizona Department of Homeland Security Regional Advisory Council-Central Region and he serves as the Secretary for the Board of Directors of the Association of State Criminal Investigative Agencies (ASCIA).